sphan007/Video-Broadcasting/README.md

 # Video-Broadcasting
-Scripts to end SRT feeds to Endpoints that requires strict Video PIDS and Audio PIDS
+Scripts to send SRT feeds to Endpoints that requires strict Video PIDS and Audio PIDS using FFMPEG to remux the input.

 # FFMPEG